fangq/mmc/mmc/trunk/README.txt

                              512 T  timing information
                             1024 R  debugging reflection
                             2048 P  show progress bar
-       add the numbers together to print multiple items, or one can use a string
+      add the numbers together to print mulitple items, or one can use a string
 example:
-       mmc -n 1e6 -f input.inp -s test -D TP -b 0
+       mmc -n 1000000 -f input.inp -s test -b 0 -D TP
 </pre>

 The simplest example can be found under the "example/onecube"